westerndigitalcorporation/zonedstorage.io/docs/linux/zbd-api.md

 ## Sysfs Interface

-Programs using script languages (e.g. bash scripts) can access a zoned device information through *sysfs* attribute files.
+Programs that use scripting languages (e.g. bash scripts) can access zoned device information through *sysfs* attribute files.
 The attribute files provided are shown in the following table.

 <center>